 Unexplained substantial weight loss

 Anyone may be tested for TB, including adults, children, pregnant women, people with colds, and people who have had the Bacille Calmette-Guerin (BCG) Vaccine.
-Skin tests cost $10, and are free to those who have had contact with a documented active TB case.
+Skin tests cost $10.00; however, they are provided free of charge to those who have had contact with a documented active TB case.
 After skin testing, you must return to the Health Department for a reading in 48 to 72 hours.

 TB skin testing is only recommended in Florida only for: